streem/pbandk/README.md

 ### Service Code Generation

-Pbandk does not generate gRPC code itself, but offers a `pbandk.gen.ServiceGenerator` interface in the `protoc-gen-kotlin-lib-jvm` project with a single method that can be implemented to generate the code.
+Pbandk does not generate gRPC code itself, but offers a `pbandk.gen.ServiceGenerator` interface in the `protoc-gen-pbandk-lib-jvm` project with a single method that can be implemented to generate the code.

 To do this, first depend on the project but it will only be needed at compile time because it's already there at